HUB SPORTS BOSTON – FLAG FOOTBALL RULES MEN’S (6v6 & 7v7) OUTDOORS/INDOORS

 TIME AND OVERTIME:

-- Games are comprised two 22 (twenty-two) minute halves.
-Tournaments play two 15 minute halves.
+- Games are comprised two 20 (twenty) minute halves.
+Tournaments play two 15 (fifteen) minute halves.

 - The game clock will be kept by a HUB official.

-- Halftime is 5 (five) minutes long.
-Tournaments have 3 minute halftime.
+- Halftime is 2 (two) minutes long.
+Tournaments have a 1 (one) minute halftime.

-- Each team is allowed two 45-second time outs per game.
+- Each team is allowed two 20-second timeouts per game.

 - The offensive team has 30 seconds to snap the ball, once the ball has been spotted.
 The offensive play clock will automatically start 10 seconds after the previous play has ended.

-- A two-minute warning is given in the second half.
-The clock does NOT stop.
+- A two-minute warning is given in the second half and the clock will stop.

 During the final 2 minutes of the game, the referee will stop the clock if:

-A player ends play by going out of bounds
+A player ends a play by going out of bounds.

 A team calls a timeout.